vascular neurology fellowship

 Education

-In addition to robust clinical training in a thriving stroke program, the fellowship also provides well-rounded didactic education, teaching opportunities, clinical research, and quality improvement.
+In addition to robust clinical training in a thriving stroke program, the fellowship also provides weekly fellow-oriented didactic education, as well as opportunities for fellows to teach and participate in clinical research and quality improvement.

-UF fellows and attendings participate in a lively, weekly-rotating fellowship curriculum that includes stroke journal club, stroke guideline review with emphasis on application to real world cases, neuroradiology review, interesting case conference, and guest speakers on topics selected at the beginning of the year by faculty and fellows.
-Fellows are provided funds and protected time to attend the International Stroke Conference in the spring.
+UF fellows and attendings participate in a dedicated weekly fellowship curriculum that includes stroke journal club, stroke guideline review with emphasis on application to real world cases, neuroradiology review, interesting case conference, topical lectures, and stroke guest speakers.
+Fellows are provided protected time from clinical obligations to attend.
+All fellows attend the annual International Stroke Conference in the spring.
+There is also a monthly transition-to-practice curriculum for all fellows in the Department of Neurology.

 Teaching

 All fellows are invited to give an oral presentation during UF’s regional Annual Stroke CME Conference held each spring.
 Fellows join faculty in providing stroke didactic lectures to neurology residents and participate in the education of clerkship medical students rotating on the stroke team, either informally in the afternoons or as part of the dedicated problem-based learning curriculum.
-Fellows also have the opportunity to participate in local EMS and public outreach for stroke education.
+The inpatient fellow also leads the weekly stroke Morning Report presentation.
+Fellows are also strongly encouraged to participate in local EMS and public stroke education.

 Research

-Fellows participate actively in UF’s robust stroke clinical trial program, which includes trials for hyperacute stroke therapy, novel neuroprotective strategies, antithrombotics, and secondary stroke prevention.
-Fellows also engage in local research projects through the CREST group (Clinical and Research Experience in Stroke using Team science) under the direction of Dr. Simpkins.
-This innovative program brings together stroke fellows, neurology residents, and medical students to collaborate on group projects, and allows fellows the opportunity for very productive scholarly activity despite the short duration of stroke fellowship.
+Fellows participate actively in UF’s robust stroke multicenter clinical trial program, which includes trials for hyperacute stroke therapy, novel neuroprotective strategies, antithrombotics, and secondary stroke prevention.
+Fellows are also encouraged to pursue their own individualized projects.
+The stroke team also has multiple ongoing group research projects involving faculty, neurology residents, and medical students in which fellows can participate.
+This allows fellows the opportunity for very productive scholarly activity despite the short duration of stroke fellowship.

 Quality Improvement